alecstem/2022-REU-on-Smart-UAVs/README.md

     2. Might need a way to pick the color for correct path/land.
     3. Possibly take into consideration the chagns in elevation for strain if we intend on relaying that information to not just air but also ground.(just a thought)
     4. for the city scape we need to add in the max heights for if a building or structure exceeds that
-    5. should also probly have a live feed from the drone to the computer and possibly a visual of where it is located along that path?
+    5. should also probly have a live feed from the drone to the computer and possibly a visual of where it is located along that path?(this can be done from the internal gps in the drone itself)

 (possible mthod is using OpenCV libary to create binary representation of image then use those digits to repersent obstructions or clear then use the FAA* algothrim to find path.
 Then compair this to a analisis of the hight of the sroundings to find ultmatly the best hight)? use a conversion of lidar distance to unit of measure and possibly use that for both distance travled and controling the direction of the drone.